Do you need to “design” a mini-split system? Comments From the Duct Free Zone!

 Clearly, there are applications where an internal wall is the best location, but when we do this, additional accommodations must be made for condensate removal (pump), not to mention lineset and electrical cable routing.

-I always stress that as designers and installers, we must make sure the homeowner is onboard with our design and understands it, i.e., they can’t put a bookcase in front of the evaporator if you are trying to have the throw of air from that single indoor unit effect more than one room.
+I always stress that as designers and installers, we must make sure the homeowner is on board with our design and understands it, i.e., they can’t put a bookcase in front of the evaporator if you are trying to have the throw of air from that single indoor unit affect more than one room.

 Proper Mini Split System Designs

-The advent of alternatives to the “high wall mount” evaporator like ceiling cassettes and ducted evaporators create even greater emphasis for the need for proper mini-split system design.
+The advent of alternatives to the “high wall mount” evaporator, like ceiling cassettes and ducted evaporators, creates even greater emphasis on the need for proper mini-split system design.

 These evaporators, though more discrete and esthetically more “familiar” in appearance, do have their own unique installation requirements.

 Harry Eklof, the founder of Harry Eklof & Associates, one of the premier manufacturer’s representative agencies in our industry and one of my most valued mentors in life and business, expressed, “perception is reality.”

 Harry recognized how perception, no matter how inaccurate it may be, is a reality to those who don’t know better.

 We, as HVACR professionals, must understand that no matter what the homeowner’s perception of inverter mini-splits, we know better and must give mini-splits the same respect and consideration that ducted, unitary systems have enjoyed for generations.